Monday Memoir Feb 2, 1968

 depot alone.
 This evening he called to inform me that he was leaving for Los

-Angeles--on the road now with the guy with the red car, I think.
+Angeles--on the road now with the guy who had the red car--I think. for a change of area he had asked for?
 So that is

 over.
 Well, it was fun in a crazy way.